letoram/arcan/src/tools/netproxy/README.md

 measures should fail.

 ### command = 0, hello
-- [0] version major (match the shmif- version until we have a finished protocol)
-- [1] version minor (match the shmif- version until we have a finished protocol)
-- [2..10] Authentication salt
-- [11..43] Curve25519 public key (if asymmetric)
+- [18]      Version major : uint8 (shmif-version until 1.0)
+- [19]      Version minor : uint8 (shmif-version until 1.0)
+- [20..27]  IV            : uint64
+- [28+ 32]  C25519 Kp     : blob

+First message and reply treats the MAC field differently.
+First 8 bytes are a random salt, then first 8 bytes of H(PSK | 8byte salt).
+The cipher is also keyed with PSK | salt for the command contents.

+After the reply has been sent with the other Kp, the connection switches over to the shared secret using normal DH curve25519, and authk becomes H(M1MAC |
+shared-secret).
+The IV will be the one from the server-provided reply.

 ### command = 1, shutdown
-The nice way of saying that everything is about to be shut down, remaining bytes may contain the 'last words' - user presentable message describing the the reason for the shutdown.
+- [18..n] : last\_words : UTF-8

+Destroy the segment defined by the header command-channel.
+Destroying the primary segment kills all others as well.

+### command = 2, define-channel
+- [18]     channel-id : uint8
+- [19]     type       : uint8
+- [20]     direction  : uint8 (0 = seg to srv, 1 = srv to seg)
+- [21..24] cookie     : uint32

+This corresponds to a slightly altered version of the NEWSEGMENT event, which should be absorbed and translated in each proxy.

-### command = 4, stream-cancel
+### command = 3, stream-cancel
-- stream-id : uint32
+- [18]     stream-id : uint32
-- code : uint8
+- [19]     code      : uint8

 This command carries a 4 byte stream ID, which is the counter shared by all bstream, vstream and astreams.
-The code dictates if the cancel is due to the information being dated (0) or encoded in an unhandled format (1).
+The code dictates if the cancel is due to the information being dated (0), encoded in an unhandled format (1) or data is already known (cached, 2).

-### command = 5, channel negotiation
-- sequence number : uint64
-- primary : uint8
-- segkind : uint8

-This maps to subsegment requests and bootstraps the keys, rendezvous, etc. needed to initiate a new channel.
-If 'primary' is set, the server side will treat the channel as a new 'client' connection, otherwise it is bootstrapped over the channel itself.

-### command - 6, command failure
-- sequence number : uint64
-- segkind : uint8

-### command - 7, define vstream
+### command - 4, define vstream
 - [18..21] : stream-id: uint32
 - [22    ] : format: uint8
 - [23..24] : surfacew: uint16